 Squawk And Screech

-Cockatoos are famous for their loud-pitched screeches.
-They make this sound when danger’s nearby.
-Most cockatoos squawk and screech every day.
-While it can be hard to bear, it’s an essential part of their communication profile and is entirely natural.
+Cockatoos are known for their loud screeches.
+While it can be hard to bear for those nearby, it’s an essential part of their means of communication.

-Cockatoos also commonly experience a screaming session just before they go to sleep.
-If you have multiple cockatoos, they’ll set each other off.
-Umbrella, Goffin’s, and Moluccan cockatoos are more likely to scream than others, but all are prone to doing so.
-It all depends on their personality and how happy they are within their environment.
+Cockatoos may scream before they go to sleep.
+If you have several cockatoos, they’ll likely set each other off.
+Umbrella, Goffin’s, and Moluccan cockatoos are likeliest to scream.

-If you plan to teach your cockatoo how to mimic words, do so before you train it to whistle because it’s far easier and more fun.
-This means your bird might lose the desire to learn to mimic.
+If you want to teach a cockatoo to talk, do so before it starts whistling because they find it easier and more fun.
+This means the cockatoo may lose the desire to learn English words.

-If your cockatoo whistles and talks, it’s also likely to sing.
-Similarly, if you play a lot of music or frequently have the TV on, your parrot’s likely to copy the songs and sounds it hears.
-Singing is very similar to talking, but cockatoos only really sing if they’re happy and in a good mood.
+If a cockatoo whistles and talks, it’s likely to sing.
+Similarly, if you play a lot of music or frequently have the TV on, it may copy the songs and sounds it hears.

-In the wild, cockatoos make calling sounds to find a mate or locate their flock mates.
-Pet parrots learn their calls from their owners in captivity and call out to their owners when they’re unsure of where they are.
+Cockatoos make calling sounds to find a bonded partner or locate flockmates.
+Pet cockatoos learn calls from their owners in captivity and call out to them when they’re unsure where they are.

-Calling can be a sign of anxiety and loneliness.
-If you hear your cockatoo calling out to you, reveal yourself to put it at ease and give it some attention.
-Ignoring your parrot can cause distress, so try not to do it too often if you can.
+Calling can signify anxiety and loneliness.
+If you hear a cockatoo calling for you, reveal yourself to put it at ease and give it some attention.
+Unfortunately, some parrots develop separation anxiety disorders.

 Why Do Cockatoos Scream?

 Screaming is an unpleasant sound that all cockatoos make.
-Unfortunately, it’s not always easy to tell why they do this, but it’s likely because of the following reasons:
+Unfortunately, it’s not always easy to determine why they scream, but it’s likely for one of these reasons:

 Pain or Illness

-Parrots spend most of their lives standing, so a foot or leg injury can cause a significant amount of discomfort.
-To be sure, look for other signs of pain, such as bleeding or the inability to perch properly.
+Parrots spend most of their lives standing, so a foot or leg injury can cause discomfort.
+Check for other signs of pain, like bleeding or the inability to perch due to bumblefoot (pododermatitis).

 Cockatoos are intelligent birds.
-If they learn that screaming gets them attention, they’ll vocalize when they’re being ignored.
-This can turn into a behavioral problem if you allow it to continue.
+If they learn that screaming gets them attention, they’ll vocalize loudly when ignored, which can become a behavioral problem.

-However, screaming is also a sign of genuine anxiety from being ignored.
-Cockatoos that enjoy being around their owners like to know where they are and panic if they cannot locate them.
+Screaming is also a sign of anxiety due to being ignored.
+Cockatoos that enjoy being around their owners like to know where they are and will panic if they can’t locate them.

-If your cockatoo often screams because it feels ignored, it’s a good idea to put its cage in a communal location where it can receive plenty of attention.
+If a cockatoo often screams because it feels ignored, put its cage in a communal location.

-Like us, cockatoos suffer from off days.
-They can’t be happy 100% of the time and will vocalize their mood by screaming.
-However, an unsuitable environment, predatory pets, or an inadequate diet can cause unhappiness and make the screaming worse.
+Cockatoos can’t be happy 100% of the time and will vocalize their mood by screaming.
+However, poor husbandry, predatory pets, or an unsuitable diet can exacerbate the problem.

 Over-tiredness is another scream-inducing factor.
-While it would make more sense for tired cockatoos to quieten down, parrots that need sleep may become destructive and vocal.
-Not all cockatoos react in this way.
+While it would make more sense for tired cockatoos to quieten down, parrots needing sleep may become vocal and destructive.

-You mustn’t allow your cockatoo to become over-excited; otherwise, it’ll scream and vocalize excessively.
-Pandering to your bird also increases the risk of this behavior becoming normal.
+If a cockatoo becomes over-excited, it’ll vocalize excessively.
+Pandering to the cockatoo increases the likelihood of this behavior becoming normal.

 Are Macaws Louder Than Cockatoos?

-Owning a cockatoo is a rewarding experience, but their impressive noise levels are sometimes too much for owners to bear.
-Before choosing a cockatoo, consider your environment and how close you are to your neighbors, as this will undoubtedly affect your decision.
+The noise level of cockatoos can sometimes be too much for owners to bear.
+Before choosing a cockatoo, consider your living environment and how close you live to your neighbors.